ahsunahmed/mysql-basics/README.md

 - Wampserver (Windows) Download From Here: [https://sourceforge.net/projects/wampserver/]
 - Mamp (Mac)
 - Lamp (Linux)
-I like to use the Xammp server very much.
+<br>I like to use the Xammp server very much.
 It is pretty handy and user-friendly.
 You can also work with other ones if you want.

 ## Installing Xammp and MySQL Bench Marks
 After Installing Xammp, you need to install the MySQL Bench Marks.
 Download From Here: [https://dev.mysql.com/downloads/workbench/]

-Although, it is not mandatory.
+<br>Although, it is not mandatory.
 You can still practice the SQL queries in the phpmyadmin.
 Using MySQL Bench Marks will be more helpful for you.